-After our initial all-hands meeting, we had people all over the Curve.
-We then in essence said, “Managers, figure it out!”
+After our initial all-hands meeting, we had people all over the curve.
+We then, in essence, said, "Managers, figure it out!"

-By meeting team members where they are at, our managers could adapt their communication style to coach each team member through the process, allowing for more personalized, effective transition.
+By meeting team members where they are at, our managers could adapt their communication style to coach each team member through the process, allowing for a more personalized, effective transition.

-In order to stay focused throughout the quarter, we created an objective and corresponding key results (OKRs) for our structure change.
+To stay focused throughout the quarter, we created an objective and corresponding key results (OKRs) for our structure change.

-The objective was essentially “make the structure change happen” and we measured by tracking the milestones from our project plan.
+The objective was essentially "Make the structure change happen" and we measured by tracking the milestones from our project plan.

 This was also a time for those working directly on the project plan to celebrate and give themselves a pat on the back.
 There was a ton of work involved, and they deserved to be recognized for crushing it.